 Each Quest Club is independently owned and operated.
 Unlike other programs, Quest Clubs is not an organization that you join.
 Curiosity Untamed LLC simply sells membership subscriptions to our website, similar to purchasing curriculum, where you will find all of our programming materials and a license to use

 the Quest Clubs name and logo in your youth programming.
 Most clubs are owned and operated by a local non-profit such as a church, school, veterans’ organization, etc. as part of their youth programming.
 Having your club operated by a non-profit will provide you with liability insurance, financial oversight, a place to meet, and non-profit status which helps with fundraising.
 Brainstorm organizations in your community that you think would be a good fit with the Quest program.
 Examples might include:

 A printable sample proposal for approaching charters is below and brochures and other materials are available upon request to help in making presentations to potential charter organizations.

-Brochures are available upon request to help in making presentations to potential charter organizations.
-While finding a charter organization is preferable, independent clubs run out of private homes are also allowed, but be aware that you do so at your own risk.
+While finding a charter organization is preferable, independent clubs run out of private homes are also allowed, but be aware that you do so at your own risk and will be 100% liable for all activities your club undertakes.
 Talk to your insurance agent about what your homeowners policy will and won’t cover.

 If you have not yet found an organization to charter you, you can purchase the Club Membership yourself and simply transfer it to an organization once you find one.
 If you are not yet ready to start a club, but want to get started as a family, you can purchase a family membership to work on badges at home.